 For example, the Facebook app only asks for Location Services when people explicitly tap on the location button when updating their status.

-Once people are logged in, you also give them a way to log out, disconnect their account, or delete it all together.
-In addition to being a courtesy, this is also a requirement of our Facebook Platform Policy.
+Once people are logged in, you also need to give them a way to log out, disconnect their account, or delete it all together.
+In addition to being a courtesy, this is also a requirement of our Developer Policies for Login.

 The dating app Tinder, for example, gives you the option to hide your profile card to prevent people from finding you, log out, or delete your account entirely.

 Not even the best designers get their onboarding flow right on the first try.
 Great onboarding experiences are usually the result of thoughtful design and testing, with multiple iterations.

 Before launching your app, run a qualitative usability test to understand how people are reacting to what they see.
 It doesn't have to be formal to be useful, but make sure to watch people run through the experience.